-Top attractions on Fraser Island
+Top attractions on K'Gari (Fraser Island)

 A beautiful walk leads to this green coloured lake set beside a gigantic sand dune.